kana800/playground/1-Beginner/README.md

 #### Log :pencil:

 - `2021-09-29` (30 mins): Completed the first part of `wind chill` project.
-We can calculate the windchill using metric values
+	- We can calculate the windchill using metric values.
+	- (30mins) completed the rest of the project.